varunjha089/Django-Challenge/README.md

 It's a coding challange to code **`Django`** sites for 150 days atleast

+### You can configure a Ubuntu Server for Django using the link [here](https://www.digitalocean.com/community/tutorials/how-to-set-up-django-with-postgres-nginx-and-gunicorn-on-ubuntu-20-04)

 ## Courses Include:

 | S. No.| Platform | Course Name | Links |